linhqyy/AnimateDiff/README.md

 ## Todo
 - Longer videos via moving context window (Credit to https://github.com/dajes/AnimateDiff/tree/longer_videos)
+- Init image strength and decay options.
+Allowing you to control how strong the generation should ahear to the initial image and how quickly it moves away from it.
 - Implement rife-ncnn-vulkan (Idea from https://github.com/neggles/animatediff-cli)
 - Load/Save from configs
 - Configs tab